turingschool-examples/flashcards-starter/README.md

 This project's deployment is [here](https://friotious.github.io/flashcards-starter/)

+fork and `git clone`

+run `node index.js` in terminal

+use arrow keys and enter for gameplay
 ---

 ### Tech Used

-This project uses Javascript, written in Atom.
+This project uses Javascript, written in Atom, using TDD
----
-### Features

-Terminal play multiple choice quiz game

-guess answer of 3 options using arrow keys and enter get a return of correct or incorrect on each turn get a percentage correct at end of game
 ---